Allenchou0708/HCI_Assignment/README.md

 ## What is this repository for

-<p>There are 3 assignments for HCI class, which is Hand Detection (with Python), Hand Writing Number Recognition(With Javascript and Web) and the experience of Alexa Assistant.<
+<p>There are 3 assignments for HCI class, which is Hand Detection (with Python), Hand Writing Number Recognition(With Javascript and Web) and the experience of Alexa Assistant.</p>

 ## How to Use it